-Guidelines for Appealing an Accusation of Academic Dishonesty
+Guidelines for Appealing an Accusation of Violating Academic Integrity

-Judiciary.
-In such a case, a panel of five jurors from the university community
+academic judiciary committee.
+A panel of five jurors from the university community

 will consider the statements and evidence brought before it, as provided by you and

 your accuser.
 Following, the committee will then make a judgment, by majority vote,